thorn5011/TheByteDungeon.github.io/_posts/projects/cowrie/2024-09-28-enrich-cowrie-geolocation.md

 tags: [cowrie, geolocation, ipinfo, sql]
 ---

-Cowrie provide us with a lot of great data, but one thing which I miss it information about the IP (loction, organaisation etc.).
-While you cannot draw conclusion based on the location of an IP, it is a **fun** datapoint to use since it allows us to visualize and perform some basic analysis.
-Let's try to enrich our exsising dataset with location data! :earth_africa:
+Cowrie provide us with a lot of great data, but one thing which I miss it information about the IP (location, organization etc.).
+While you cannot draw conclusion based on the location of an IP, it is a **fun** data point to use since it allows us to visualize and perform some basic analysis.
+Let's try to enrich our existing dataset with location data! :earth_africa:

 - [1.
 From where do we grab the location data?](#1-from-where-do-we-grab-the-location-data)
 - [2.
 IPInfo](#2-ipinfo)